fcoomans/HTB-machines/Cypher/README.md

 #### 🔼 Priv Esc to graphasm

-During system enumeration I find that the `/home/graphasm/bbot_preset.yml` configuration file contains a password for the `neo4j` user.
+During system enumeration, I find that the `/home/graphasm/bbot_preset.yml` configuration file contains a password for the `neo4j` user.
 The password is `cU4btyib.20xtCMCXkBmerhK`.

 ```